Why (and How) Religious Cults Manipulate Emotions

 Burnout & Emotional Exhaustion

-As a result, people often feel burnt out and emotionally drained, like they're disconnected from their feelings.
+As a result, people may start to feel burnt out, emotionally drained, or disconnected from what they feel.

 Guilt, Shame & Unworthiness

-This can make members feel like they're never good enough.
+Over time, that can leave someone feeling like they’re never good enough.

-This makes feelings of unworthiness stick around and hard to shake off.
+For many people, the practical impact is that feelings of unworthiness can stick around and feel hard to shake.

 Cognitive Dissonance & Inner Conflict